awcuny/web-design-FA24/week3.md

 ### Homework
+Last week you had to make a blog post of the market analysis and the visual audit of your company's competitor.
+This week it's time to explore **your company's** Market Analysis and Visual Audit.
+For example, if you chose Apple last week, you may have explored its competition like Samsung.
+This week you will analyze the company's website.

-1. Make a blog post of the website structure research, sitemap, and wireframe you did during class.
+1. Make a blog post of your company's website structure research, sitemap, and wireframe you did during class.
 Don’t forget to answer the questions:
   - Who is the site for?
   - Why do people visit your site?
   - What are your visitors trying to achieve?